-Remember 9 lbs of coconut flour in my pantry?
+Remember banana coconut flour bread and 9 lbs of coconut flour?
 You would think the situation would be getting better and every month I would be using more and more of it slowly diminishing my coconut flour barrel.
 That is not the case.
 More than that, I am now a hoarder of 13 lbs of coconut flour.
 Hence, chocolate coconut flour muffins.

 There are 2 underlying reasons why: